SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_blinky/readme.md

 ## Purpose/Scope

-- This application contains an example code to demonstrate the GPIO/LED toggle functionality
+This application contains an example code to demonstrate the GPIO/LED toggle functionality.

 ## Prerequisites/Setup Requirements